 The Intent of école இllam

-Never before in India, has a specific online learning programme been designed that is tailored to focus on meeting the learning outcomes and therapeutic goals of these children.
-Hitherto, the children have been familiar with some basic apps on mobile phones, some of them even having functional knowledge of devices such as tablets and iPads.
+Thus, we launched école இllam with the express need to create a specific online learning programme tailored to focus on meeting the learning outcomes and therapeutic goals of these children.
+Most children have been familiar with some basic apps on mobile phones, some of them even having functional knowledge of devices such as tablets and iPads.

-Working our way through the arts, we look to meet each child’s varied goals, give them reprieve from the cooped-up feeling of the lockdown, engage them emotionally and intellectually, and in a way foster a sense of co-learning with similar peers as well as their parents.
+Capitalising on that, we work our way through the arts and look to meet each child’s varied goals, give them reprieve from the cooped-up feeling of a pandemic world, engage them emotionally and intellectually, and in a way foster a sense of co-learning with similar peers as well as their parents.

 What is école இllam?